MLB Logos: 30 Major League Baseball Team Logos and Names

 Washington Nationals Logo

-Representing the vibrant capital of the United States, the Washington Nationals have been a significant part of the National League East Division since their inception in 1969.
-With the city’s rich baseball history, the Nationals hold the distinction of being Washington’s eighth Major League franchise, underscoring the area’s deep-rooted passion for the sport.
+Representing the vibrant capital city of the United States, the Washington Nationals have been an important team in the National League’s Eastern Division since their inception in 1969.
+Thanks to the city’s rich baseball history, the Washington Nationals became the eighth Major League team to do so, emphasizing the residents’ deep love for the sport.

 Cincinnati Reds